go-gitea/gitea/docs/content/doc/installation/database-preparation.en-us.md

     Replace username and password above as appropriate.

 3. Create database with UTF-8 charset and collation.
-If you expected to use emojis, use `utf8mb4` charset instead of `utf8`.
+If you expected to use emojis, or if you want complete character coverage, use `utf8mb4` charset instead of `utf8`.
 Also, collation chosen depending on your expected content.
 When in doubt, use either `unicode_ci` or `general_ci`.

     ```sql
     CREATE DATABASE 'giteadb' CHARACTER SET 'utf8mb4' COLLATE 'utf8mb4_unicode_ci';